-hange in ind Balance (1) Encumbrances for equipment and vehicle purchases are reported as expenses in the year the orders are placed for budgetary purposes.
-For GAAP purposes, the equipment and vehicle purchases are capitalized in the year received. \$ 48,254 Depreciation expense is not recorded on the budgetary basis of accounting.
+(1) Encumbrances for equipment and vehicle purchases are reported as expenses in the year the orders are placed for budgetary purposes.
+For GAAP purposes, the equipment and vehicle purchases are capitalized in the year received.
+Depreciation expense is not recorded on the budgetary basis of accounting.
 For GAAP purposes, capitalized assets are depreciated on a straight line basis over their respective useful lives.
-(137,098) Decrease in fund balance - budget to GAAP (88,844) (2) The amount reported as "fund balance" on the budgetary basis of accounting derives from the basis of accounting used in preparing the District's budget.
+Decrease in fund balance - budget to GAAP (99,699) (2) The amount reported as "fund balance" on the budgetary basis of accounting derives from the basis of accounting used in preparing the District's budget.
 (See Note A for a description of the District's budgetary accounting method.)
+This amount differs from the fund balance reported in the statement of revenues, hange in nd Balance For GAAP purposes, capitalized assets are depreciated on a straight line basis over their respective useful lives.
+(133,518) Decrease in fund balance - budget to GAAP (99,699) (2) The amount reported as "fund balance" on the budgetary basis of accounting derives from the basis of accounting used in preparing the District's budget.
+(See Note A for a description of the District's budgetary accounting method.)
+This amount differs from the fund balance reported in the statement of revenues, (1) in the year the orders are placed for budgetary purposes.
+For GAAP purposes, \$ 33,819 (2) The amount reported as "fund balance" on the budgetary basis of accounting derives from the basis of accounting used in preparing the District's budget.
+(See Note A for a description of the District's budgetary accounting method.)
+This amount differs from the fund balance reported in the statement of revenues, For GAAP purposes, capitalized assets are depreciated on a straight line (133,518) derives from the basis of accounting used in preparing the District's budget.
+(See Note A for a description of the District's budgetary accounting method.)
+This amount differs from the fund balance reported in the statement of revenues, Decrease in fund balance - budget to GAAP (99,699) (2) derives from the basis of accounting used in preparing the District's budget.
+(See Note A for a description of the District's budgetary accounting method.)
 This amount differs from the fund balance reported in the statement of revenues, expenditures, and changes in fund balances because of the cumulative effect of transactions such as those described above.
-1 031 827 transactions such as those described above.
-1,031,827 942,983 Φ 34 2,903
+942,983 transactions such as those described above.
+942,983 \$ 843,284 \$ 843,284